Richard B. Boswell, LCSW, LLC

 Does therapy require a psychiatric diagnosis?

 A psychiatric diagnosis is necessary if you plan to use your insurance to pay for the services.
 The insurance company needs to know that the care is medically necessary and a diagnosis substantiates this for them.
-If this is your choice, I will talk with you about your diagnosis before I submit the services for reimbursement.
 Please be aware that your diagnosis will become a permanent part of your medical record.
 In the case where you do not plan to use your insurance then a “medically necessary” diagnosis is not required.

 Is therapy confidential?

 Therapy is based on the client knowing that the issues he or she works on will be held in confidence.
-Your privacy is of the utmost importance to me.
-I follow the guidelines in the HIPAA Notice of Privacy Practices.
-I will not disclose any information without your written consent, unless it is required by law.
+Your privacy is of the utmost importance.
+Therapists follow the guidelines in the HIPAA Notice of Privacy Practices.

 How is therapy paid for?